DevGameTeam/Project_Devs/README.md

  * <a>https://github.com/DevGameTeam/2D_Unity_RPG_GAME/issues</a>
  * Enemy Collider Issue
  * Player Character Animation Issue
+ * Enemy AI Animation Issue <Soon will be commited it>
+ * Player's Character Wall Climbing Issue <Soon will be commited it>

 ## Preference
  ### PathFinding
  * Use A* PathFinding Algorithm Unity Package